-Page QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING AND VOTING What is the purpose of the Annual Meeting?
-Who is entitled to vote at the Annual Meeting?
-1 What are my voting rights?
-1 1 1 2 2 2 3 3 3 3 4 4 How many shares must be present to hold the Annual Meeting?
-What is the difference between a stockholder of record and a "street name" holder? what is the difference between a stockholder of record and a street name noider?
-1 How can I submit my proxy?
-How do I vote if I hold shares in the Papa John's International, Inc. 401(k) Plan?
+Page QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING AND VOTING 1 What is the purpose of the Annual Meeting?
+1 What are my voting rights? i How many shares must be present to hold the Annual Meeting?
+1 What is the difference between a stockholder of record and a "street name" holder?
+1 2 How do I vote if I hold shares in the Papa John's International, Inc. 401(k) Plan?
 What does it mean if I receive more than one set of proxy materials?
 2 Can I vote my shares in person at the Annual Meeting?
-2 How does the Board recommend that I vote?
-3 What if I do not specify how I want my shares voted?
+2 2 2 3 What if I do not specify how I want my shares voted?
 3 Can I change my vote after submitting my proxy?
-3 What vote is required to approve each item of business included in the Notice of Annual Meeting?
 3 What is householding?
 4 Who pays for the cost of proxy preparation and solicitation?
-4 CORPORATE GOVERNANCE 4 4 5 5 5 6 7 7 9 Majority Voting Standard for Director Elections 4 Code of Ethics and Business Conduct 5 Director Independence 5 Board Leadership Structure and Risk Management 5 Lead Independent Director 6 Meetings of the Board of Directors 7 Committees of the Board of Directors 7 Communications with the Board 9 Nominations for Directors 9 TEM 1, ELECTION OF DIRECTORS 10 Nominees for Election to the Board: Term Expiring in 2015 10 Directors Continuing in Office 11 ECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 12 ECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 14 EXECUTIVE COMPENSATION/COMPENSATION DISCUSSION AND ANALYSIS 14 Summary Compensation Table 22 Grants of Plan-Based Awards 24 Outstanding Equity Awards at Fiscal Year-End 26 Option Exercises and Stock Vested 14 14 22 24 26 27 27 Nongualified Deferred Compensation 27 Change in Control and Termination Payments 28 Director Compensation 30 ERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 32 Compensation Committee Interlocks and Insider Participation 32 32 Approval of Related Person Transactions 32 Transactions with Related Persons 32 33 35 36 36 38 38 38 UDIT COMMITTEE REPORT 35 TEM 2, RATIFICATION OF THE SELECTION OF INDEPENDENT AUDITORS 36 TEM 3, ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION 36 THER BUSINESS 30 38 20 TOCKHOLDER PROPOSALS FOR THE 2013 ANNUAL MEETING
+4 CORPORATE GOVERNANCE 4 Majority Voting Standard for Director Elections 4 5 Director Independence 5 Board Leadership Structure and Risk Management 5 6 Lead Independent Director 7 Committees of the Board of Directors 7 Communications with the Board 9 9 ITEM 1, ELECTION OF DIRECTORS 10 Nominees for Election to the Board: Term Expiring in 2015 10 10 11 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 12 SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 14 EXECUTIVE COMPENSATION/COMPENSATION DISCUSSION AND ANALYSIS 14 Summary Compensation Table 22 Grants of Plan-Based Awards 24 Outstanding Equity Awards at Fiscal Year-End 26 Option Exercises and Stock Vested 27 Nonqualified Deferred Compensation 27 Change in Control and Termination Payments 28 Director Compensation 30 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 32 Compensation Committee Interlocks and Insider Participation 32 Approval of Related Person Transactions 32 Transactions with Related Persons 33 AUDIT COMMITTEE REPORT 35 ITEM 2, RATIFICATION OF THE SELECTION OF INDEPENDENT AUDITORS 36 ITEM 3, ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION 36 OTHER BUSINESS 38 STOCKHOLDER PROPOSALS FOR THE 2013 ANNUAL MEETING 38 ANNUAL REPORT